- Diseases, Disorders & Conditions

 The descending colostomy is the most common colon surgical procedure.

 Having a colostomy stoma will not stop a patient from enjoying life, as they did before surgery.
-They can equally partake in a full range of activities, including sports, partying, clubbing, travelling, or any extracurricular activity.
+They can equally partake in a full range of activities, including sports, party, clubbing, travel, or any extracurricular activity.
 Their family life and work need not be affected, even though they have a stoma and have to wear a bag.

 Patients who have undergone colostomy surgery attest to the fact that, even though they go about with a stoma, being ostomates hasn't made any negative changes to their ways of life in any form whatsoever.